-You can earn more than 30 contact hours of continuing nursing education if all sessions are completed in their entirety and you complete your program evaluation by 11:59 pm EST on June 17, 2014.
+You can earn 32 contact hours of continuing nursing education if all sessions are completed in their entirety and you complete your program evaluation by 11:59 pm EST on June 5, 2014.
 The preconference workshops offer up to 8.5 additional contact hours of CNE.
 All of the CNE at Congress is intermediate to advanced.

 To impart excellence in oncology nursing and quality cancer care through interactive learning experiences and networking opportunities for novice and expert oncology nurses, advanced practice nurses, and nurse scientists.

 2. Identify ways to integrate and disseminate research information to support evidence-based cancer care.

 3. Discuss current issues and trends in cancer care and opportunities to advocate.

 4. Participate in an environment of peer networking, collaboration, and rejuvenation.

 5. Evaluate strategies to support and sustain the profession of oncology nursing.